ksqsf/neko-mono/README.md

-# Neko Mono
+# Neko Mono 🐈

-Neko Mono is a collection of personal experiments on legible yet fun coding fonts, based on [Iosevka](https://typeof.net/Iosevka/).
+**Neko Mono** is a collection of personal experiments focusing on creating legible yet fun coding fonts, based on [Iosevka](https://typeof.net/Iosevka/).

 ## "Hachimi"

 Hachimi is the first published design from Project Neko Mono.
 I'm quite satisfied by it and have been using it continuously as the primary coding font for a long time.
 It features a unique combination of glyphs that makes a fun experience, but also does not compromise on legibility.
+It is suitable for both long-time coding, reading and writing.

 <img width="2500" height="1320" alt="image" src="https://github.com/user-attachments/assets/95dac3da-6aac-4b0b-97fb-4a80c90d8afe" />